eshaank1/ecosort/README.md

 # ecosort
-App for sorting discarded items
+App for scanning and sorting your trash